Ninox HTTP Calls

 Handling arrays

-The functions first, last and item can be used to extract an item from an array:
+Use the functions first, last, and item to extract an item from an array.

 first(response.result)